RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README_old.md

 ### Station Properties

 These are the properties of the Station class and their default values:
-1. `_id`: string; id of the station, default None
+1. `id`: string; id of the station, default None
-2. `_uuid`: string; uuid of the station, default None
+2. `uuid`: string; uuid of the station, default None
-3. `_start_date`: float; microseconds since epoch UTC when the station started recording, default np.nan
-4. `_data`: dictionary of sensor type and sensor data associated with the station, default empty dictionary
+3. `data`: dictionary of sensor type and sensor data associated with the station, default empty dictionary
-5. `_metadata`: StationMetadata that didn't go into the sensor data, default empty StationMetadata object
+4. `metadata`: StationMetadata that didn't go into the sensor data, default empty StationMetadata object
-6. `_packet_metadata`: list of StationPacketMetadata that changes from packet to packet, default empty list
+6. `packet_metadata`: list of StationPacketMetadata that changes from packet to packet, default empty list
+7. `start_timestamp`: float; microseconds since epoch UTC when the station started recording, default np.nan
-7. `_first_data_timestamp`: float; microseconds since epoch UTC of the first data point, default np.nan
+7. `first_data_timestamp`: float; microseconds since epoch UTC of the first data point, default np.nan
-8. `_station_end_timestamp`: float; microseconds since epoch UTC of the last data point, default np.nan
+8. `station_end_timestamp`: float; microseconds since epoch UTC of the last data point, default np.nan
-9. `_audio_sample_rate_nominal_hz`: float of nominal sample rate of audio component in hz, default np.nan
+9. `audio_sample_rate_nominal_hz`: float of nominal sample rate of audio component in hz, default np.nan
-10. `_is_audio_scrambled`: boolean; True if audio data is scrambled, default False
+10. `is_audio_scrambled`: boolean; True if audio data is scrambled, default False
-11. `_is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
+11. `is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
-12. `_timesync_data`: TimeSync object; contains information about the station's timing values.
-Refer to the UPDATED[Timesync Documentation](#UPDATEDtimesync-and-offset-model) for more information
+12. `timesync_analysis`: TimeSyncAnalysis object; contains information about the station's timing values.
+Refer to the [Timesync Documentation](#timesync-and-offset-model) for more information
-13. `_use_model_correction`: boolean; if True, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSyncAnalysis).  default True 14.`_correct_timestamps`: boolean; if True, corrects the timestamps of the data.  default False 15.`_gaps`: List of Tuples; pairs of timestamps indicating start and end times of gaps.
-Times are not inclusive of the gap.
-Set by reading the data.  default empty list.
+13. `use_model_correction`: boolean, if True, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSyncAnalysis).  default True
-14. `_save_data`: boolean; if True, saves the Station to disk.  default False
-15. `base_dir`: string; the directory to save the Station to.  default "." (current directory)
-16. `_errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
-    This is set by the SDK.  default empty RedVoxExceptions
+14. `errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
+This is set by the SDK.

 _[Table of Contents](#table-of-contents)_